 • Amortization and depreciation: Depreciation spreads out the cost of a tangible asset over the course of its useful life, while amortization does the same with intangible assets, such as patents, licenses, copyrights, and trademarks.
 EBITDA adds these non-cash expenses back to net income because they depend on the historical investments the company has made, not on its current operating performance.

-Adjusted EBITDA, however, goes one step further than EBITDA by also removing any irregular, one-time, or non-recurring income or expenses (such as redundant assets, bonuses paid to owners, rentals above or below fair market value) to further zero in on a firm’s performance and earnings potential.
+Adjusted EBITDA, however, goes one step further than EBITDA by also removing any irregular, one-time, or non-recurring income or expenses (such as redundant assets, bonuses paid to owners, or rentals above or below fair market value) to further zero in on a firm’s performance and earnings potential.

 It’s important to note that like EBITDA, adjusted EBITDA is not recognized by Generally Accepted Accounting Principles (GAAP).